anurajmohan/starter-hugo-academic/content/read/dl/index.md

 ---
 title: "A Deep Learning Student Roadmap"
 summary: "A structured roadmap for  students to master Neural Networks, CNNs, RNNs, and Transformers using PyTorch."
+projects: []
-date: 2026-02-24T00:00:00
+date: "2026-02-25T00:00:00Z"
-type: page
+lastmod: "2026-02-25T00:00:00Z"
 draft: false
-toc: true
+featured: false

+image:
+  # Place an image named `featured.jpg/png` inside this page folder
+  focal_point: ""
+  placement: 2
+  preview_only: false

+authors:
+  - admin
 ---

-# A Deep Learning Student Roadmap
+## 🚀A Deep Learning Student Roadmap

 This roadmap is designed for undergraduate students transitioning from Machine Learning to Deep Learning.
 It covers Neural Networks, CNNs, RNNs, LSTMs, and Transformers using PyTorch.

 ---

-## Phase 1: Deep Learning Foundations
+## 🔵 Phase 1: Deep Learning Foundations

-### 1. Neural Network Fundamentals
+### 1️⃣ Neural Network Fundamentals

 #### Core Concepts
 - What is a Neural Network?
 - Perceptron
 - Activation Functions (ReLU, Sigmoid, Tanh, Softmax)